Language selection

 This work is being done in two general streams:

-• Transforming regulatory processes: The Major Projects Office is working towards transforming the regulatory processes to ensure that major projects are reviewed within 2 years, from start to finish.
+• Transforming regulatory processes: The Major Projects Office is working towards transforming the regulatory processes to ensure that major projects are reviewed within two years, from start to finish.

 • Transformative projects and concepts: The Major Projects Office will work on transformative projects and concepts for Canada, which cover critical mineral development, wind energy, critical infrastructure in the North, ports and other transportation infrastructure connecting Canadians and our goods with the world, as well as innovative carbon capture and storage and carbon management technologies.
 While these projects and concepts have boundless potential and meet the criteria of growth, security, diversification of markets, and reconciliation, they are at earlier stages and require further development.

-The Major Projects Office will create business development teams to work with provinces and territories, proponents, and Indigenous Peoples to further develop and make these nation-building projects a reality.
+The Major Projects Office has created business development teams to work with provinces and territories, proponents, and Indigenous Peoples to further develop and turn these strategies into a reality.

 Transformative projects